 Evgeniya is currently engaged in the Cork Arts Support Team (CAST) Artist-in-Studio Scheme.
 This Scheme is designed to support emerging artists by giving them freedom to focus on developing their practice.
 Working primarily in the medium of sculpture and installation Evgeniya is at the moment focusing on developing a new body of work for her upcoming solo exhibition in TACTIC Gallery, Cork.

 My current body of work stems from my interest in modern science and philosophy and lies at the intersection between art, science and philosophy.
-The latest developments in science are raising many philosophical questions and are revealing something about the nature of reality that might elude purely scientific explanation.
-It seems that probability, uncertainty and relativity are embedded into the very fabric of our world.
-This solid, linear and objective reality created by our senses might be just an illusion, although a very coherent and persistent one.
-Working with some elemental materials and using a broad range of techniques I aim to capture this sense of fragile mystery in my dynamic and interactive sculptural work.
+The latest developments in science are raising many philosophical questions about the nature of reality as it seems that ambiguity, uncertainty and relativity are embedded into the very fabric of our world.
+Working with some elemental materials and using a broad range of techniques i try to find beauty in the uncertainty and impermanence.

 As I attempt to convey the elusive nature of reality, I investigate materials and effects that might have a hesitant or problematic existence eg falling water, ice, steam, foam, reflections and so forth.
 The transient organic matter is often contrasted and framed by rigid industrial materials such as concrete, metal and glass.
-I build complex structures that are mechanically and electrically activated, allowing the audience to engage with fundamental states of transition.
+I build complex structures that are mechanically and electrically activated, allowing the audience to engage with fragile materials in a perpetual state of transition.

-There is always a limit to my ability to control the ephemeral matter and so the work evolves in an unpredictable way and according to its own inner laws.
+My ability to control the ephemeral matter is always limited and so the work evolves in an unpredictable way and according to its own inner laws.
 My aim is to convey the poetic qualities of this fluid and ungraspable state of things and to create an the opportunity for philosophic reflection.